 Before You Submit Your References

 Listing your references on the page isn't your last step in this process.
 If you haven't already, ask permission from each of your references.
 It's important only to submit the names of people who have agreed to serve as a reference.

-Even if all of your references are happy to be on your list, it's a good idea to provide a heads-up that someone may be reaching out to ask about you.
-This is a great opportunity to share some information about the job you're applying for, provide some key points that you'd like them to emphasize, and generally remind them about your skills and accomplishments, especially if it's been a while since you worked together.
+Even if all of your references are happy to be on your list, it's a good idea to provide a heads-up that someone may be reaching out to them to ask about you.
+This is a great opportunity to share some information about the job you're applying for, provide some key points from your resume that you'd like them to emphasize, and generally remind them about your skills and accomplishments, especially if it's been a while since you worked together.

-Once you've done all that, review the list of references one final time to make sure there are no typos and that all contact information is correct and up-to-date.
+Once you've done all that, review the list of references one last time to make sure there are no typos and that all contact information is correct and up to date.
 Here are some helpful proofreading tips for job seekers.